-One of the biggest and best investments in me and my business, was joining a mastermind about 18 months ago.
+One of the biggest and best investments in me and my business, was joining a mastermind in June 2014.
 As I’ve shared before, my business has evolved since I started in 2012.
-The biggest evolution, took place between September 2014 and January 2015.
-I completely TRANSFORMED my business in those four months after I joined my first business mastermind in June 2014.
+The biggest change took place between September 2014 and January 2015.
+I completely TRANSFORMED my business in those four months.

 Break free of the isolation

 Running your own business can be lonely.
 You may feel isolated if you mainly work from home.
 Often you feel like you are struggling on your own, grappling with the big decisions.

 The women I often talk to or coach, agree that it can be hard when you have been used to working in a corporate environment.
 In the good old days of working for a law firm, there was always somebody to chat to at the coffee machine or over a sandwich – another manager, another department head.
 It was so helpful to get thoughts and feedback on just about anything: staffing issues, project running over budget, brainstorm ideas for new initiatives, discover how other departments or users were coping with the new technology.

 When I first started my business, I really missed that teamwork, that ‘in it together’ feeling, that sounding board to bounce ideas off.

 When you have encouragement and support from like-minded women in business, it is incredibly powerful and uplifting.
 And not just a random collection of women in business, but women who over time, really understand and ‘get’ your business – its nuts and bolts, its strengths and weaknesses, your goals, your vision.
 Women who really really want you to succeed.
 Women who support you at the in person meetings and group Q&As, but also women who you know you can call any time you want to get their thoughts and feedback.

 It’s just like having your own mini board of directors.